jharmn/api-standards/api-style-guide.md

 ### Update Single Resource

 Updates a single resource.
 The shape of the PUT request should maintain parity with the GET response for the selected resource.
-Fields in the request body can be optional or ignored during deserialization, such as "create_time" or other system-calculated values.
+Fields in the request body can be optional or ignored during deserialization, such as `create_time` or other system-calculated values.

 #### URI Template
 	PUT /{version}/{namespace}/{resource}/{resource-id}